pool140/assistant/README.md

 Build fix: sherpa-onnx JitPack dependency uses the official tag format `v1.13.4`.
 The Arabic Moonshine v2 model files are downloaded during CI from the official model repository.

+## Wake-word command window
+After `يا مساعد` is recognized as a separate speech segment, the service stays armed for 8 seconds and treats the next speech segment as the command.
+This keeps the microphone continuously open while allowing natural pauses between the wake word and command.